The Complete Guide to Using Compression Correctly in Your Mixes

 FET – Any plug-in that emulates a FET(Field Effect Transistor) is emulating an 1176.
 The 1176 is perhaps the most famous FET compressor.
 People like to use them to get punchy drums.

 Opto – The LA2A is an optical compressor.
 It works a little slower and doesn’t react as quickly to your audio.
-It works well for parallel compression since it’s always pumping away in the background, not just when you reach the threshold.
+It works well for parallel compression if you don’t want an aggressive attack/release.

 VCA – Fast and transparent.
 The VCA model doesn’t color the sound as much as the other models, so they’re ideal when you want your compression to go unnoticed.